 Turn elastic over and pull the long side through the ring of one of the strap points.
 Then weave up and over center bar again just in previous step.
 After, feed the elastic up and through the other slider just as you did in the first step.
 Then, pull the end through the ring of the other strap point.
 To finish, sew a bartack approximately 1/4″ away from the ring and trim close to the stitching.

 Now to the hooks and eyes.
 You can attach either the left or the right side first – it doesn’t matter – but the eyes always go on the left side.
 An easy way to remember this is the word eyes has 4 letters, and the word left has 4 letters.

 For the hook side, you’re going to attach the same way as the eyes, except that when you sew, the hooks MUST face up.
-Also, you might have to adjust the position of your needle so that I can get sew the topstitching 1/8” away from the edge, but that varies from machine to machine.
+Also, you might have to adjust the position of your needle so that I can get sew the topstitching 1/8” away from the edge.